 - If the environment your child plays in is very humid, then it is best that you prevent him from doing so.
 High relative humidity will cause excessive sweating.

 - Ensure that your child wears the appropriate clothing for play.
-Light colored clothes with ventilation as the best option to dissipate heat to prevent excessive heat build up.
+Light coloured clothes with ventilation as the best option to dissipate heat to prevent excessive heat build-up.

 When to Seek Doctors Help

 You must immediately seek medical help in the following conditions:

 - Your child’s signs of dehydration do not seem to improve with time or are getting worse.

 - There is blood in the stool or if the vomit is green.